Coat of Many Colors: Commercial performance

 The album peaked at No. 7 on the US Billboard Hot Country LP's chart.

 The album's first single, "My Blue Tears", was released in June 1971 and peaked at No. 17 on the US Billboard Hot Country Singles chart and No. 4 in Canada on the RPM Country Singles chart.
 The second single, "Coat of Many Colors", was released in September 1971 and peaked at No. 4 on the US Billboard Hot Country Singles chart and No. 15 in Canada on the RPM Country Singles chart.
 It peaked at No. 60 in Australia.

 Accolades

 The album was nominated for Album of the Year at the 1972 Country Music Association Awards.

 In 2006, the album appeared on Time magazine's list of the 100 Greatest Albums of All Time.
 In 2003 the album was ranked number 299 on Rolling Stones list of the 500 Greatest Albums of All Time, with the ranking dropping to number 301 in the 2012 update and climbing to number 257 in the 2020 reboot of the list.
-In 2017, National Public Radio ranked the album No. 11 on their list of the 150 greatest albums made by women.
+In 2017, National Public Radio ranked the album No. 11 on its list of the 150 greatest albums made by women.